 Tuesday, October 15th, 1907 – The stock opened lower at $50.
-Otto executed his plan – he called for the brokers to deliver their stock by 2 P.M. that afternoon.
+Then, Otto executed his plan – he called for the brokers to deliver their stock by 2 P.M. that afternoon.
 Heinze expected the brokers to be unable to procure the stock and default on their obligations.
-Then, Heinze would be able to sell it to them and force them to pay the difference.
+Then, Heinze could sell it to them and force them to pay the difference.

 But Heinze miscalculated.
 Every one of the twenty brokers could find the stock from buyers other than Heinze.
 No one defaulted.
 The short squeeze had the opposite effect – it flooded the market with so much United Copper stock that the market crumbled.
 From a high of $60, it closed at $38, with no bid.

 Wednesday, October 16th, 1907 – The stock opened at $36 and closed at $10.